dylanuys/MoocVisualization/README.md

 ## Visualization Components (Implemented)
 The main goal is to create a graphical tool where, for a given MOOC video, a viewer can easily identify time intervals wherein students expressed confusion and to subsequently identify areas on the screen at that time relevant to the confusion.
 Below is a rough example of what this visualization might look like if students were learning about the K-Means clustering algorithm and became confused about the algorithm's convergence or how to update clusters.
+You can read more about how the data visualized here was generated in the Implementation Details section under Data Mocking.

 <p align="center">
    <img alt="main tool" src="res/vis1.gif">